EyesOfNetworkCommunity/notifier/README.md

 ## NEWS
 Actually, the v2.0 include the new log in SQL Database

+### V2.1-rc1
+The new release v2.1-rc1 include notifications tracking.
+Typically, current notification traited by notifier can check previous sent notification method to automatically adapt methods to use on it.
+Exemple 1:
+* 1st notification sent DOWN on host with method email and sms.
+* 2nd notification sent UP on host with normal notification only email.
+But if you choose to track these types (In rules), this method can be adapted to auto take same notifications than 1st (email and sms).
+.
+Next to, if you re-send UP notification in exact same case (contact and host), the new notification take normal methos (email)

 ## To think
 Is necessary to create notifier database before start using EON advanced notification.